Melovalent-DBP/Tic_Tac_Toe-Game/README.md

   cout << "     |     |      \n";
   cout << "  7  |  8  |  9   \n";
   cout << "     |     |      \n\n";   here are the numbers .
- 3)After the game is over , a sentence is shown as result "Player (1/2) is winner" or "There is a tie" 4)Moreover the game also saves the continuous game steps in a text file .
+ 3. After the game is over , a sentence is shown as result "Player (1/2) is winner" or "There is a tie"

+ 4. Moreover the game also saves the continuous game steps in a text file .